 Bleeding into the inner layer of the skin, also known as the dermis, causes a purpuric rash.
-Some factors may make a person more susceptible to purpuric rashes, for example, taking certain medications.
+Some factors may make a person more susceptible to purpuric rashes, for example, taking certain medications, infections, or conditions, such as lupus.

 A person with a purpuric rash has raised red or purple spots similar to small bruises or blood spots, measuring